petermorley2023/DA401_Morley/README.md

 * Description: This file includes data regarding the average and maximum yearly wind speeds in knots for the hurricanes within the Caribbean (1992 – 2021).

+6. NHC Hurricane Reports
+* I decided not to attach all the hurricane reports that I collected data from to this repository since there are a total of 123 reports.
+Instead you can find the ones that were collected from the following URL, https://www.nhc.noaa.gov/data/tcr/index.php?season=2021&basin=atl.
+The reports collected were from years 2016 through 2021.

 ## Code
 1. File Name: Project_Code.R
 * File Type: R Script (.R)